What is Red Canary?

-Red Canary is a security operations platform and service that proactively monitors for malicious and suspicious behaviors and responds to stop them from becoming serious security incidents.
-The service is comprised of several key components:
+Red Canary provides a security operations platform that proactively monitors for malicious and suspicious behaviors and responds to stop them from becoming serious security incidents.
+The platform works via several key components:

 - Endpoint and cloud workload sensors/agents

 - Alert collectors and integrations with your alert-generating security products

 The endpoint/cloud workload sensors run on the endpoints and cloud workloads that make up your corporate and production environments, collecting detailed telemetry about what is happening in those systems.